Henrique-Shiguemoto/Covid-19-Dashboard/README.md

 This project requires the R Programming Language and RStudio environment installed to run the source code of the design folders you see in this repo.

+Given the user has RStudio and R installed, this project needs to install a couple of packages first.
+Those would be <code>shiny</code>, <code>shinydashboard</code>, <code>rio</code>, <code>ggplot2</code> and <code>lubridate</code>.
+You can install them, in the RStudio Terminal, with the <code>install.packages(c("shiny", "shinydashboard", "rio", "ggplot2", "lubridate"))<\code> command.

-Given the user has RStudio and R installed, open one of the design folders in RStudio and open the files <code>ui.R</code> and <code>server.R</code>.
+Open one of the design folders in RStudio and open the files <code>ui.R</code> and <code>server.R</code>.

-These two scripts are responsible for setting up UI components (ui.R, client) and performing data operations and the actual production of the component <code>ui.R</code> (server.R, localhost server).
-The server script is the one accessing the <code>casosCovid.csv</code> dataset.
+Before running the app, make sure you set the working directory to the directory the files you opened are currently at.
+You can do this using the <code>setwd("insert your working directory here")</code> or you can click the "Session" button at the top of RStudio, then click on "Set Working Directory" and then click on "To Source File Location".

 In RStudio, there should be a "Run App" button.
 Click that button and the dashboard application should execute.

+# Example

+Here's a [video](https://youtu.be/1I6zEZJT7L0) of me running the program